 WHAT IS DRY SCALP?

 Dehydration is a common cause of dry scalp because most people don’t drink enough water.
 Cold weather or a cold indoor environment, hard water and harsh detergent shampoos can contribute to symptoms as well.
 Synthetic hair care, which is not bio aligned, often very harsh, and full of allergens, plastic/polymers, silicones and many other highly questionable and proven toxic ingredients, can contribute to dry scalp and dandruff.

-Apple cider vinegar rinses can help clarify scalp build-up and restore damaged PH.
+Apple cider vinegar rinses can help clarify scalp build-up due to styling products and can help restore scalp pH.
 Massaging the scalp with any number of nut and seed oils can dramatically improve dry scalp conditions by soothing the dryness and helping restore a barrier that locks in hydration.
 When dry scalp dandruff is present, the scalp has lost its ability to retain moisture and the acid mantle is compromised.
 Remember, after massaging oils into the scalp, cut the oil first with shampoo before adding water.

-Jojoba, coconut, hemp, olive oils, and many other fatty acid-rich oils work incredibly to assist the scalp in its ability to trap moisture and heal dry scalp.
+Jojoba, coconut, hemp, olive oils, and many other fatty acid-rich oils work incredibly to assist the scalp in its ability to trap moisture and support healing a dry scalp.
 Oil massage treatments can also help clear hair follicles and support healthy hair growth.

 Here are a few common types of Dandruff and their symptoms: